 Many sellers will naturally focus on the price they are being offered for their old car.
 However, you should also ask what the ‘cost to change’ price is.

-Before you make your final agreement with the dealer, make sure you know what the cost to change is, relative to other options.
+Before you make your final agreement with the dealer, make sure you know what the cost to change is, compared to other options available to you.

 Runout models and part exchange